ThinkDataEd/student/docs/unit1/lesson9.md

         200. Overall range of the data.

-7. Now that you've been provided with some hints as to how to estimate the typical value of a distribution, reconsider the typical number of calories in the dotplot that you reported in 6a. <strong style="color: red;">Do you still feel that what you reported is the typical number or calories in the Stick Figures' snacks?
+7. Now that you've been provided with some hints for how to estimate the typical value of a distribution, reconsider the typical number of calories in the dotplot that you reported in 6a. <strong style="color: red;">Do you still feel that what you reported is the typical number or calories in the Stick Figures' snacks?
 Why or why not?</strong>

 8. Another synonym for the term "typical" is **center**.
 Center, however, is useful for numerical variables.
 For example, the typical number of calories in the Stick Figures' snacks is centered around 100 calories.